 Auditing works by sending an exact copy of the received message to the audit queue, so filtering out individual properties is not supported.

 For sensitive properties, e.g. credit card numbers or passwords, use message property encryption.
-For large properties, consider streaming them instead to avoid including the actual payload in the audited message.
+For large properties, consider the data bus feature to avoid including the actual payload in the audited message.

 Additional audit information